-There were no troubled debt restructurings (whether accrual or nonaccrual) that occurred during the years ending December 31, 2018, 2017 and 2016.
-There were no additional commitments to lend to borrowers whose loans have been modified in TDRs at December 31, 2018, 2017 and 2016.
+The Association had no TDRs that occurred within the previous 12 months of that year and for which there was a payment default.
+There were no additional commitments to lend to borrowers whose loans have been modified in TDRs at December 31, 2019, 2018 and 2017.